GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

-New Song: Wouldn’t It Be Nice
+New song: Wouldn’t It Be Nice

 Let’s play this iconic 60s love song!
 As you listen, you’ll notice that alongside the super-catchy vocal hooks, it’s actually quite an unusual song, with lots of highly creative musical ideas.
 For example, it features some striking key changes, unusual instrumentation (including harp, bells, trumpet, saxophone, and more), and sections of slowing down and speeding up (known as ritardando and accelerando respectively).
 The album that this song is on – Pet Sounds – is a treasure-trove of creative songwriting and recording, and definitely worth checking out.